 One of the nice things about Silicon Valley is the plethera of colleges and universities who offer all kinds of unusual lectures.
 Where else but here would we get to hear a talk combining, for example, astronomy, ancient cultures, and the California Missions?

 My 4th grade daughter, an amateur astronomer, also did a California missions project this year as mandated for all California elementary students.
 She did a movie on Mission San Jose, a walking tour through the recently renovated mission describing all of it’s interesting history and features.
 One viewer said she was the “next Sister Wendy”.

-Well, just for fun we followed Ben along as he entered and competed in the Synopsys Science and Technology Championship with his project The Perfect Eye and created a little video on the science fair experience (he took second prize in his catagory at the awards ceremony at Great America).
+Well, just for fun we followed Autumn along as she entered and competed in the Synopsys Science and Technology Championship with her project The Perfect Eye and created a little video on the science fair experience and at Great America for the ceremonies.